Samopše: Etymology

-The name was derived from samopše, which was an old Czech term for 'spelt'.
+The name was derived from samopše, which is an Old Czech term for 'spelt'.

 Geography

 Samopše is located 26 km southwest of Kutná Hora and 35 km southeast of Prague.
 Most of the municipal territory lies in the Vlašim Uplands, only the eastern tip extends into the Upper Sázava Hills.
 The highest point is the hill Jestřáb at 436 m above sea level.
 The Sázava River flows through the municipality.

 History

 The first written mention of Samopše is from 1397.

 Transport

 There are no railways or major roads passing through the municipality.